Proven-Paradox/shaper-system/Handbook.md

 Increase your Initiative modifier by your Hero Tier.
 Also, you gain Boon +2 on Initiative rolls.

 #### Fortifying Voice
-When you target creatures with an Augment, all affected gain [Shield](#shield-x) equal to your Mental Defense - 10.
+When you target creatures with an Augment, all affected gain [Shield](#shield-x) equal to your Mental Defense Bonus.

 #### Healing Rush
 After you successfully heal an ally, choose one of the following effects.
 These effects last until the beginning of your next turn.